baharf0/BankChurn_TwoLayerPerceptron/README.md

 # BankChurn_TwoLayerPerceptron
-two layer perceptron on bank churn dataset to predict churn rate
+two layer perceptron on bank churn dataset from scratch to predict churn rate